2022 Offshore General Notice of Race (GNOR)

 6. SKIPPERS’ MEETING

 When held, a Skippers’ Meeting will be specified in the Event Notice for that event and held at the Flagpole on the Jackson Creek side unless specified elsewhere.

 7. RACING AREAS

 The starting and racing areas will be specified in the Event Notice for that event.
 The racing area(s) may be in the areas as shown in FBYC Sailing Yearbook Appendix B and online at www.fbyc.net.

-The scoring system is as defined in the Offshore General Sailing Instructions (available in the Yearbook or online www.fbyc.net), except as modified by an Event Notice.
+The scoring system is as defined in the Offshore General Sailing Instructions (available online www.fbyc.net), except as modified by an Event Notice.

 9.1 Awards for each class, or subclass scored separately will be presented as follows: